chicoreus/cco_poc/src/main/resources/edu/harvard/huh/specify/datamodel/cco_full/db/README.md

 the changes affect the capabilities of the model.
 *triggers.sql contains (not yet complete) SQL DDL for triggers to support tracking of changes in an audit log table.
+*exampledata.sql contains a set of example data illustrating management of various kinds of complex collections objects.